SerenityOS/serenity/Documentation/NetworkBoot.md

         APPEND serenity/prekernel root=/dev/ramdisk0 --- serenity/kernel --- serenity/ramdisk
 ```

-### Troubleshooting
+# Troubleshooting

-- Issues with DHCP or TFTP usually require sniffing packets on the network to figure out.
+It is recommended to netboot a mainstream operating system on the target at least once before attempting to netboot SerenityOS, otherwise it may be difficult to isolate an issue with SerenityOS from an issue with your network booting setup.

+- Ensure your paths on the TFTP server and the DHCP options are correct.
+- Check that your TFTP server is properly working with a TFTP client.
+Wrong file permissions or ownership on `/srv/tftp` can prevent the TFTP server from functioning properly.
-- TFTP is a slow protocol, transferring the QEMU disk image (~ 200 MiB) will take some time.
+- TFTP is a slow protocol, big files can take tens of seconds or even minutes for the transfer to finish.
 Consider setting up a FTP or HTTP server for faster downloading of SerenityOS artifacts if your bootloader supports it.
-- Remember that SerenityOS has not been extensively tested on physical hardware.
+- Remember that SerenityOS has not been extensively tested on physical hardware, the kernel may fail to boot on your target computer for reasons unrelated to network booting.
-- Some BIOS implementations of PXE are buggy or some machines may not have a PXE boot option at all in which case you could try using [iPXE](https://ipxe.org/).
+- Try using iPXE if you suspect your network card's built-in PXE firmware is buggy or if the target computer doesn't have a PXE boot option.
 - Virtual machines can also be booted over the network.
 Cheat notes for QEMU on Linux, assuming `br0` is already set up:

 ```